Bolivia Motorcycle Adventures

 If you have purchased the advised travel insurance, a cancellation clause, that covers 100% of your expenses, is included in case of sickness or worse.
 A cancelation from our side due to bankruptcy or other financial inability is also covered.

-Before you receive your motorcycle you must sign a responsibility waver in which you agree that Bolivia Motorcycle Adventures cannot be hold responsible for any accidents, illnesses, loss of luggage, theft or damage to goods.
+Before you receive your motorcycle you must sign a responsibility declaration in which you agree that Bolivia Motorcycle Adventures cannot be hold responsible for any accidents, illnesses, loss of luggage, theft or damage to goods.

 All participants must have: